codemacherUG/tile_maps/Documentation/Usage/Index.rst

 **Enable marker popup on click**

-If this option is active, a pop-up with address data is displayed when you click on a marker.
+If this option is active, a pop-up with address data is displayed, if you click on a marker.

 **Cluster the markers**